XpiritBV/AzureFunctionsWorkshop/lessons/deployment.md

 ### Option 3: Publish from Azure Functions CLI

 Follow these instructions: [docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#publish](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#publish)

+> 📝 __Tip__ - If you are stuck, have a look at the file `src/assignment/deploy.ps1`.
+The output will contain a url with a unique code as it uses the `--show-keys` option.
+The code is what you will need to actually call the endpoint in an authenticated manner.
+You can use the `tst/assignment.http` test file to send the scores.

 ### Option 4: Continuous delivery with Azure DevOps